Alexhb61/Alignment/README.md

 # Alignment
 Papers relating to Alignment
 ## 1 : Alignment is Hard
-Started in 2022, funded in august 2023, readable draft on github november 2023 June 2024 Decide to write less verbose draft.
+Project Started in 2022.
+Project funded in august 2023.
+Readable draft was put on github in november 2023.
+In June 2024, I decided to write less verbose draft.